With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreNorthern Virginia Family Service Multicultural Center is a mental health clinic in Falls Church, VA, located at 6400 Arlington Boulevard, Suite 110, 22042 zip code area.
 Northern Virginia Family Service Multicultural Center provides outpatient treatment.
-Northern Virginia Family Service Multicultural Center offers cognitive behavioral therapy, individual psychotherapy and psychotropic medication to young adults, seniors 65 or older and children / adolescents.
+Northern Virginia Family Service Multicultural Center offers individual psychotherapy, cognitive behavioral therapy and group therapy to seniors 65 or older, adults and children / adolescents.
 Northern Virginia Family Service Multicultural Center also supports people with trauma.
 Additional services offered at Northern Virginia Family Service Multicultural Center include case management and intensive case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.